uhajzeraj/php-laravel-course/06-the-basics/notes.md

 ---

 - Include some **.css** and **.js** in `public/` directory
   - For the moment
+  - \*Explain that static assets MUST be in a publicly accesible place

+---

 - Create `GET /posts` endpoint and view
   - 3 posts, all static